NAThompson/using_perf/README.md

 # Dot product example

 - The compiler basically screwed up everything.
-- Benchmarking put it the timing a 2.55N nanoseconds, where N is the array length.
+- Benchmarking put it the timing a 2.55N nanoseconds, where N is the array length

+(All benchmarks are Ivy Bridge, 3700MHz, single core.)

 ---